HL7/smart-app-launch/input/pages/index.md

 ### Profile audience and scope

-This profile is intended to be used by developers of apps that need to access FHIR resources by requesting access tokens from OAuth 2.0 compliant authorization servers.
-It is compatible with FHIR R2 (DSTU2) and later;
-this publication includes explicit examples for FHIR R4.
+This profile is intended to be used by developers of apps that need to access user identity information or other FHIR resources by requesting authorization from OAuth 2.0 compliant authorization servers.
+It is compatible with FHIR R2 (DSTU2) and later; this publication includes explicit definitions for FHIR R4.

 OAuth 2.0 authorization servers are configured to mediate access based on a set of rules configured to enforce institutional policy, which may